george-hawkins/basic-gfm-jekyll/README.md

 ## Jekyll

-GitHub uses a static site generator called [Jekyll](http://jekyllrb.com/) that converts various formats, such as `.md`, into HTML and supports a templating engine called [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
+GitHub uses a static site generator called [Jekyll](http://jekyllrb.com/) that converts various formats, such as `.md`, into HTML and also supports a templating engine called [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

 `_config.xml` etc. along with front matter drive how the Jekyll engine will render `.md` files into the HTML content served via github.io.